 Sightseeing inspired by music

 In Munich, follow the traces of Freddie Mercury in Glockenbach district where the Queen lead singer once lived.
-Visit the world’s highest Rock Museum and explore the Olympic Walk Of The Stars.
+Visit the Olympic Tower and explore the Olympic Walk Of The Stars.
 Find out where Oasis had a fist fight in a high-class hotel and enjoy relaxed hours in one of the numerous beer gardens.

 Explore hidden music gems when on tour.
 Discover music stories beyond the common sightseeing spots.
 Where history of Rock is revealed and brought to life again.